core-aix/agentic-nav/README.md

 # llm-agents

-Install Ollama and pull `nomic-embed-text` and `gpt-oss:20b` models (gpt-oss seems to work the best based on experience form manual runs)
+Install Ollama and pull `nomic-embed-text` model for embedding computation.

+The chat model is currently configured to gpt-oss:120b-cloud.
+To use it, get an Ollama API key and write it into the environment variable `OLLAMA_API_KEY`.

 ### Agent for NeurIPS 2025 papers